abap34/slide-template/README.md

 3. Write your slide content in the `slides` directory:
    - To split your slide into multiple files, create `{number}_{title}.md` files in the `slides` directory.
    - Files are sorted numerically by number and then concatenated.
 See the "Warning" section for details.
    - Files under the `slides` directory will be copied to the `build` directory.
-Therefore, please place images and other assets here."
+Therefore, please place images and other assets here.
 4. Push changes to the `main` branch.
 5. Your slide will be published at `https://<username>.github.io/<repository-name>` 🤗